jparkington/Electric-Brew/src/README.md

 | 104435  | 2023-09-30 23:30:00 | 30        | 23   | 2023-09-30 | 39   | 39           | 9     | September  | 3       | 2023 | On-peak: 5PM to 9PM                   |
 | 104436  | 2023-09-30 23:45:00 | 45        | 23   | 2023-09-30 | 39   | 39           | 9     | September  | 3       | 2023 | On-peak: 5PM to 9PM                   |

-### `create_dim_accounts`
+### `create_dim_meters`

-Creates an accounts dimension table, which centralizes the account information, linking service points, meter IDs, and location details.
-This table simplifies the complexity of account management and enables more efficient account-related queries and analyses.
+Creates a meters dimension table, which centralizes the account information, linking service points, meter IDs, and location details.
+This table simplifies the complexity of account management and enables more efficient meter-related queries and analyses.
+This table originally was curated for accounts, but through the discovery process, we learned that it's possible for a given account to have multiple meters and service points.

 **Methodology**

 1. Read the `meter_usage` and `locations` DataFrames.
-2. Extract and join relevant columns based on the `account_number`.
+2. Extract and join relevant columns based on `account_number`.
 3. Assign a unique identifier `id` to each account entry.
 4. Persist the resulting dataframe as a `.parquet` file with `snappy` compression.